Investigate Signal Values

 Manipulate complex signals via blocks that accept them.
 If you are not sure whether a block accepts complex signals, see the documentation for the block.

 You can save signal values to the MATLAB workspace during simulation, for later retrieval and postprocessing.
-For a summary of different approaches, see Approaches for Exporting Signal Data.
+For a summary of different approaches, see Save Simulation Data.